CalielTW/CTA/README.md

    REACT_APP_ES_MALE=es-MX-JorgeNeural
    ```

-2. To generate the `TWITCH REWARDS ID's` make a new reedem in your channel with a text input, send it and in the chat view in the app, you will see a button to copy the id of thar reedem
+2. To generate the `TWITCH REWARDS ID's` make a new reedem in your channel with a text input, send it and in the chat view in the app, you will see a button to copy the id of that reedem

 ## Avaible Scripts